New York State allocates $1.3 billion for health care worker bonuses - NewsBreak

 New York State allocates $1.3 billion for health care worker bonuses

-BUFFALO N.Y.
-(WIVB) – Hospitals across the state are facing a significant staffing shortage, and it’s causing the state to take action.
-Governor Kathy Hochul announced the launch of the Health Care and Mental Hygiene Worker Bonus program.
+(WSYR-TV) – In an effort to strengthen and bolster the health care workforce, Governor Kathy Hochul announced the launch of the Health Care and Mental Hygiene Worker Bonus program .

-“It’s not just a crisis for these workers, it’s a crisis for all of us who really need that healthcare as well,” Hochul said during a news conference on Wednesday.

-Hospitals throughout the state are struggling to find enough workers to care for their patients.

 The program includes $1.3 billion allocated for retention bonuses for eligible health care and mental hygiene workers through an online portal.